AMP0075/FirstGitHubAMP0075/README.md

 # FirstGitHubAMP0075
-Starting the github journney on August the 30th, 2019
+Started the github journney on August the 30th, 2019